Seattle court to Amazon: Time to improve safety at Kent warehouse

 Amazon plans to appeal those citations as well.

-In Washington, companies are expected to make changes to improve safety at its facilities after the labor department issues a citation – even while an appeal is pending.
+In Washington, companies are expected to make changes to improve safety at its facilities after the Labor Department issues a citation — even while an appeal is pending.
 Companies can ask to delay that process by requesting a stay.
 Washington’s Board of Industrial Insurance Appeals is expected to approve such requests unless they are “more likely than not that a stay would result in death or serious physical harm to a worker,” according to court documents.

 In this case, the board denied Amazon’s request because the company failed to notify its workers of the ongoing appeals process.